wjw1758548031/pv-docs-site/docs/petority/features/pets.md

     After making the necessary changes, click **Save** to save the modifications to your pet's profile.

-## 3.Delete pet information in Petority
+## 3. Deleting a Pet Profile:
++ Open the App:

-+ Open the Petority app and log in to your account.
+    Launch the Petority app and log in to your account.

-+ Navigate to the **Pet info** section.
++ Access Pet Profile:

+   Tap **User** > **Pet info** section .

++ Select Pet:

-+ Select the pet whose information you want to delete.
+     Click on the pet profile you want to delete.

++ Delete Pet:

+    Click on **delete** to initiate the deletion process.

++ Confirm Deletion:

+    Confirm your decision to delete the pet profile.

-+ Click **Delete** option
++ Completion:

+    Once confirmed, the pet profile and associated data will be permanently deleted from your Petority account.

 ![delete](/img/logo.svg)

-Once confirmed, the pet's information will be permanently deleted from Petority.

-Please note that deleting pet information is irreversible, and all associated data will be removed.
-Make sure to double-check before proceeding with the deletion.
+**Deleting pet information is irreversible, and all associated data will be removed.
+Make sure to double-check before proceeding with the deletion.**

-## Considerations
-+ Ensure that the information you provide for your pet is accurate and up-to-date.
-+ Some pet-related information, such as breed and species, might have predefined options to choose from.
-+ Regularly update your pet's information to reflect any changes in their profile.
-+ By creating and managing your pets' information in Petority, you can ensure that their profiles are accurate, enabling you to monitor and care for them more effectively.
+Managing your pet profiles on the Petority app ensures that you have accurate information at your fingertips, helping you provide the best care for your furry companions.